 Know your VISION.

 And while it is not easy, it surely is SIMPLE.
-You just need to ask yourself a couple of questions:
+You need to ask yourself a couple of questions:

-- what life do you want to live? (family life/ traveling without strings attached etc)
+what life do you want to live? (family life/ traveling without strings attached etc.)

-what is it that you don’t want for your life? (working for somebody for instance/working till you’re 70, having an office job/having kids/being financially dependent on someone and so on)
+what is it that you don’t want for your life? (working for somebody for instance/working till you’re 70, having an office job/having kids/being financially dependent on someone, and so on.)

-- what you’re good at?
+what are you good at?

-- what do you love?
+what do you love?

-- what does the world need?
+what does the world need?

-- what people are willing to pay you for? (those last 4 points come from the concept called IKIGAI.
+what are people willing to pay you for? (those last 4 points come from the concept called IKIGAI.
 A Japanese concept about finding your goal in life.
 You can read more about it here:

-Once you know your vision, you’re almost home.
-Because one of the biggest mistakes people make is making random plans.
+Once you know your vision, you’re almost home because one of the biggest mistakes people make is making random plans.
 Based on nothing.
 Once you have solid foundations, you’re halfway there.

 Your goals need to have solid foundations.

-- to have a happy family
+to have a happy family

-- to move to Italy
+to move to in Italy

-- to learn Italian
+to learn Italian

-- to have clients willing to pay you for your writing
+to have clients willing to pay you for your writing

-- find a proper language course,
+find a proper language course,

-- buy the books and download the apps,
+buy the books and download the apps,

-Last but not least.
+Last but not least:

-Some final points to keep in mind.
+And some final points to keep in mind: